 Membership in OCLC brings many benefits to a library and its users, including global access to information, high quality research, participation in governance, and the value of shared resources.
-In order to share in these benefits, criteria have been created to qualify an institution's membership status.
-OCLC's Membership Criteria is reviewed by the Board Membership Committee on an annual basis.
-At least one of the qualifying activities related to an OCLC service must be met by an institution on an annual basis.
+Institutions establish and maintain membership through a subscription to a qualifying OCLC product or service.

 Maintain your voting contact

 One of the most unique and important benefits of OCLC membership is electing member representatives to your Regional Council.
-Delegates elected from these councils (Americas, Asia Pacific, and Europe, the Middle East and Africa) reflect your interests through the OCLC Global Council, which works on behalf of members worldwide.
-Elections take place each year, and each member institution with qualifying activity as of 30 December receives one vote.
+Delegates elected from these councils (Americas; Asia Pacific; and Europe, the Middle East, and Africa) reflect your interests through the OCLC Global Council, which works on behalf of members worldwide.
+Elections take place each year, and each member institution receives one vote.

 Membership and Governance Protocols